MaxJackson13/Attack-The-Box/README.md

 <img src="images/re.png">

-I'll make a file `re.php` and host it on my box with `php -S 0.0.0.0:8001` to start a basic `php` server serving on all interfaces at port 8001. `re.php` uses the `header()` function to pass the request into the `private` network by specifying  `Location: whatever`.
+I'll make a file `re.php` and host it on my box with `php -S 0.0.0.0:8001` to start a basic `php` server serving on all interfaces at port 8001. `re.php` uses the `header()` function to pass the request into the 'private' network by specifying  `Location: whatever`.
 In this case, 'whatever' is the `/services/authentication/users` endpoint on the management API at port 8089.
 This endpoint requires authorization, but Splunk <7.1.0 allows remote login with default credentials which can be easily found to be `admin:changeme`.
 Further, the endpoint uses basic authorization which means the credentials are sent base64 encoded in the `Authorization:` header, alternatively, we can specify the credentials in the URL like we can do with FTP.

 <img src="images/res.png">

 Starting a netcat listener at the `host:port` shown in the first image, we receive the contents of the Splunk management API endpoint specified above.
 I copied the relevant portionn to a file and prettified the output with `jq`.
-We can see and `admin2` user.
+We can see an `admin2` user.

 <img src="images/user.png">